Sublimation Shirts: The “No-Fade” Guide to Fabrics & Heat Pressing

 Cover your design with another piece of parchment paper.

 Then start your heat press.
-With the one I have, you pull down on the lever and press start to start the timer.
+With the one I use here, you pull down on the lever and press start to start the timer.

 When the time is up, carefully lift the handle and swing the machine away.